alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

   end

   context "8. takes a diary entry without a phone number" do
-    it "does not extract a name" do diary = DiaryEntry.new("Kepler", "my new friend game me their number but I forgot it!") number = PhoneNumbers.new
+    it "does not extract a number" do diary = DiaryEntry.new("Kepler", "my new friend game me their number but I forgot it!") number = PhoneNumbers.new
       result = number.extract_number(diary)